 Countries: United States

-The current stock of fissile materials in the United States is estimated to include 99.5 tonnes of weapon-grade plutonium and 686.6 tonnes of highly-enriched uranium (some of which is in irradiated naval fuel).
-Of these amounts, 53.9 tonnes of separated weapon-grade plutonium and 194 tonnes of HEU have been declared as excess to military requirements.
-The United States has no separated civilian plutonium.
+The current stock of fissile materials in the United States is estimated to include 87.8 tonnes of plutonium and 487 tonnes of unirradiated highly-enriched uranium.
+The United States has no separated plutonium produced by a civilian program.

 The United States is not producing fissile materials for weapons.
 Production of HEU for weapons ended in 1964.
 Additional HEU was produced for naval-reactor fuel through 1992.
 All U.S. production reactors were shut down in 1987.

 The United States has a HEU stockpile estimated to be about 487 tons as of the beginning of 2022.
 In 2016 it declared that as of 30 September 2013 its HEU inventory was 585.6 tons, of which 499.4 tons was declared to be for "national security or non-national security programs including nuclear weapons, naval propulsion, nuclear energy, and science."
 This material was estimated to include about 360.9 MT of HEU in weapons and available for weapons, 121.1 tonnes of HEU reserved for naval fuel and 17.3 MT of HEU reserved for research reactors.
 The remaining 86.2 tonnes of the 2013 declaration was composed of 41.6 tonnes 'available for potential down-blend to low enriched uranium or, if not possible, disposal as low-level waste', and 44.6 tonnes in spent reactor fuel.